vasenkom/color-changer/README.md

 ## Usage

-To use the Color Changer application, simply open the `index.html` file in a web browser.
-You will be presented with two buttons: "Simple Mode" and "Hex Mode".
-Clicking on either button will change the background color accordingly.
+To use the Color Changer application, simply open the `5.html` file in a web browser.

 ## File Structure